If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Image credit: Comic-Con International: San Diego

-This week San Diego will host the 56th annual international pop culture festival known as San Diego Comic-Con.
-There will no doubt be lots of stories in the press about how this is the first time in three years that the event has been able to happen (which is not quite true: an online version of the convention took place in July of 2020 and 2021, and in the fall a mini-SDCC took place with 35,000 in attendance), as well as innumerable footage of cosplayers and celebrities.
+This week San Diego will host the annual international pop culture festival known as San Diego Comic-Con.
+There will no doubt be lots of stories in the press about everything that is to happen, as well as innumerable footage of cosplayers and celebrities.

 One thing you probably won't hear about, though, are the volunteers.
 SDCC is one of the biggest pop culture conventions in the world; before the pandemic its attendance had risen to 135,000 people.
 And astonishingly, it is run almost entirely by volunteers.
 With few exceptions, everyone doing the registrations, managing the lines, accompanying special guests and everything else is doing that service without being paid any money for it.
 Instead, for each day that a volunteer agrees to help for 3-4 hours, said volunteer can attend the convention for the rest of that day for free.